peggyandjoe/ericjwdchen.github.io/_posts/2014-08-24-taylor-swifts-new-direction.md

 ---
 layout: post
-title: Taylor Swift's New Direction: Inevitable, Disappointing, and Ridiculously Irresistible
+title: Taylor Swift's New Direction
 ---

 I haven't been on the Taylor Swift bandwagon forever.
 When I first heard "Teardrops on My Guitar", I wrote her off as kitschy and "a fad."